runtimeverification/gitbook-kontrol/guides/bytecode-verification.md

 Kontrol supports verifying contracts using only their bytecode through the `vm.etch` cheatcode.
 This is particularly useful when:
 - You want to verify interactions with contracts that only have bytecode available on-chain
-- You need to verify contracts where the source code is not available
+- You need to verify contracts where the Solidity source code is not available
 - You want to simulate mainnet forking scenarios

 ## Basic Setup